Bring on fall! My Pumpkin Baked Oatmeal Cups recipe is perfect for the season.

 Here’s my you’ll love my Pumpkin Baked Oatmeal Cups recipe…

 This Pumpkin Baked Oatmeal Cups recipe is too easy and tasty!
-It’s basically like a baked oatmeal but in a muffin form making it easier to portion and totally portable.
+It’s basically like baked oatmeal but in a muffin form making it easier to portion and totally portable.
 I love that you can make these on Sunday and Monday and enjoy them all week long.
-They are such a fabulous make ahead breakfast.
+They are such a fabulous make-ahead breakfast.

 This Pumpkin Baked Oatmeal Cups recipe is not a sweet dessert but more of a healthy breakfast with just enough sweetness to satisfy that pumpkin spice craving.
 It’s made with oats, egg, real pumpkin puree, and spices.